mmitch/bash-n/README.md

 This will also work for game clients not using `bash-n-client` and/or written in another language.
-Any game client that talks the game protocol via stdin/stdout can be wrapped with `udpwrap.pl`, removing the need to implement the low-leven network stuff.
+Any game client that talks the game protocol via stdin/stdout can be wrapped with `udpwrap.pl`, removing the need to implement the low-level network stuff.

 project location